X-rays of the Spine, Neck, or Back

 The technologist will ask you to hold still in a certain position for a few moments while the X-ray exposure is made.

 If the X-ray is being done to find an injury, special care will be taken to prevent more injury.
-For example, a neck brace may be put on your neck if the provider thinks you have a cervical spine fracture.
+For example, a neck brace may be put on your neck if the provider thinks you have a neck fracture.

 The X-ray beam will be focused on the area to be photographed.